 - Vehicle Image.
 In this example, the shop has taken a custom photo of the car, by default it will be a stock image.

 - Service due date and odometer

 - Appointment request link (same as #4)

-- Customer can choose which loyalty reward they wish to redeem if they have enough points to do so.
+- Customers can choose which loyalty reward they wish to redeem if they have enough points to do so.

-- Remaining point balance automatically updates once customer chooses reward
+- The remaining point balance automatically updates once the customer chooses the reward

 - Links to contact information